Adlink-ROS/ROS_migration_example/README.md

-The repo is to show how to migrate packages f
+The repo is to show how to migrate packages from ROS 1 to ROS 2.